zeek/try-zeek/manager/static/examples/variables/readme.markdown

 if its declared within one and will be assigned an initial value each time the function body is executed.
-You typically won’t see local variables declared outside the body of functions unless it’s example code or possibly work-in-progress code that may later be moved into a function, but is currently freely floating inside some small script just for quick testing purposes.
+You typically won’t see local variables declared outside the body of functions unless it's example code or possibly work-in-progress code that may later be moved into a function, but is currently freely floating inside some small script just for quick testing purposes.